-1 Introduction
+1. Introduction

 Autonomy in general and motion autonomy in particular has been a long standing issue in Robotics.
-In the late sixties-early seventies, Shakey [21], was one of the first robot able to move and perform simple tasks autonomously.
+In the late sixties-early seventies, Shakey (Nilsson, 1984) was one of the first robots able to move and perform simple tasks autonomously.
 Ever since, many authors have proposed control architectures to endow robot systems with various autonomous capabilities.
-Some of these architectures are reviewed in $\S7$ and compared to the one presented in this report.
+Some of these architectures are reviewed in §7 and compared to the one presented in this paper.
 These approaches differ in several ways, however it is clear that the control structure of an autonomous robot placed in a dynamic and partially known environment must have both deliberative and reactive capabilities.
 In other words, the robot should be able to decide which actions to carry out according to its goal and current situation; it should also be able to take into account events (expected or not) in a timely manner.

-The control architecture presented in this report aims at meeting these two requirements.
-It is designed to endow a car-like vehicle moving on the road network with motion autonomy and was developed in the framework of the French Praxitèle programme aimed at the development of a new urban transportation system based on a fleet of electric vehicles with autonomous motion capabilities [22].
+The control architecture presented in this paper aims at meeting these two requirements.
+It is designed to endow a car-like vehicle moving on the road network with motion autonomy and was developed in the framework of the French Praxitèle programme aimed at the development of a new urban transportation system based on a fleet of electric vehicles with autonomous motion capabilities (Parent and Daviet, 1996).
 The road network is a complex environment, it is partially known and highly dynamic with moving obstacles (other vehicles, pedestrians, etc.) whose future behaviour is not known in advance.
 However the road network is a structured environment with motion rules (the highway code) and it is possible to take advantage of these features in order to design a control architecture that is efficient, robust and flexible.
+The control architecture is presented in this paper as follows: in the next section, the rationale of the architecture and its main features are overviewed.
+It introduces the key concept of sensor-based manoeuvres, i.e. general templates that encode the knowledge of how a specific motion task is to be performed.
+The model of the car-like vehicle that is used throughout the paper is then described (§3).
+One important component of the architecture is the trajectory planner whose purpose is to determine the trajectory leading the vehicle to its goal.
+Trajectory planning for car-